 As a pet care professional, you want to be equipped with the skills to handle medical emergencies that arise while a pet is in your care.
 Whether a pet becomes ill, injured, or needs help in a disaster, this course will teach you how to respond.

-In this four-hour interactive course you will learn emergency care, how to stock a first aid kit, perform CPR, respond to breathing and heart emergencies (including choking), and disaster procedures, with some of these exercises being demonstrated on a demo dog.
-This unique course is customized for groomers and you will learn how to respond to emergencies specific to your industry.
+In this four-hour interactive course, you will learn emergency care, how to stock a first aid kit, perform CPR, respond to breathing and heart emergencies (including choking), and disaster procedures, with some of these exercises being demonstrated on a live dog.
+This unique course is customized for pet care professionals and you will learn how to respond to emergencies specific to your industry.
 Upon completion of this course, you will receive a frameable certificate stating that you are certified in dog and cat First Aid & CPR.

 In this four-hour seminar, Olga will walk you through four different grooming demonstrations, each showcasing her unique styles and techniques.
 Come spend a day with one of the top groomers and learn trims that can be executed in your own salon!

 If you were able to choose someone to teach you Bichon grooming secrets, you would probably pick Olga.
 She has won some of the top grooming contests with her Bichon and has groomed them for the conformation ring for years.
 In this seminar, Olga will demonstrate how to balance a dog, avoid common mistakes, and create the soft expression of the Bichon.

 In this demonstration Olga will go over her tips and strategies to create a cute trim in no time at all.
 She will show you what tools she uses to make her grooms efficient and give an overall nice finish.